TimSimpson/Lp3-Engine/gl/README.md

 * Defines are made to force the use of SDL2 loader functions
 * Macros are created to avoid warnings about the strcpy functions in Windows

-## Code

-Include `<lp3/gl.hpp>` to get access to everything.

-Traditional OpenGL functions are put in the global namespace (following the standard) while helper types and functions are defiend in the namespace `lp3::gl`.

-!INCLUDE "../gl/demos/glDemo.cpp", 3

-### Reference

-!INCLUDE "../gl/include/lp3/gl/extras.hpp", 3